Last Updated on 19/05/2018 by secretmoona

 Shop and dine with the locals

 One of the best thing about Málaga is the abundance of fresh fruits and vegetables so where is best to go than the local market?
 Mingle with the locals at Atarazanas Market and admire the impressive stained glass windows.
-The market is definitely a feast for all senses (eyes, ears, nose and specially mouth!).
+The market is definitely a feast for all senses (eyes, ears, nose and especially mouth!).
 The scent is the first thing that hits you as you enter and see all sorts of food, each in their own sections: fruits and vegetables; fish and meat.
 Stop by one of the many tapas bars outside the market to sample the freshness of the food.

 There are lots of restaurants in Málaga where you can sample fresh fish dishes.
 One of them is the restaurant El Tintero (Playa del Dedo, 29018, Málaga).
 Not only you will experience the typical “chiringuito” but also a “lively” eating experience.
 The concept is similar to a food auction, you don’t get a menu.
-Instead you see waiters walking inside the restaurants with a handful of dishes in their arms.
+Instead, you see waiters walking inside the restaurants with a handful of dishes in their arms.
 If you like one of the dishes, you take it if not you wait for the next waiter.
-This is a amazing experience which you have to try.
+This is an amazing experience which you have to try.
 Mesón Mariano (Calle Granados, 2, 29008 Málaga, Spain) is another restaurant worth trying.

 Take a walk

 Take a stroll at the Port of Málaga and enjoy the many restaurants, shops and art galleries on offer.
 Walk down Paseo del Parque, a promenade that runs alongside a grand park with many palm trees and statues to the harbour.
 A boat tour around the harbour is also possible.